vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/installation/ecs/index.md

 ---
-title: "Deploying a Control Plane on ECS and Fargate"
+title: "ECS and Fargate"
-description: "How to deploy a Gatling Control Plane on AWS using Elastic Container Service (ECS) and Fargate, to set up your Private Locations and run load generators in your own AWS network"
+description: "How to install a Gatling Control Plane on AWS using Elastic Container Service (ECS) and Fargate, to set up your Private Locations and run load generators in your own AWS network"
 lead: "Run a Control Plane on AWS using Elastic Container Service (ECS) and Fargate, to set up your Private Locations and run load generators in your own AWS network"
 date: 2021-11-15T16:00:00+00:00
 lastmod: 2021-11-15T16:00:00+00:00